GerbilSoft/rvthtool/doc/rvth_notes.md

 rvthtool does not currently support non-standard partition layouts.

-Note that the front-panel display on the RVT-H has a 4-bit binary counter.
+Note that the front-panel display on the RVT-H Reader has a 4-bit binary counter.
 This counter normally shows 1-8 for selected banks, or 15 if the drive is in "writable" mode.
 It should be possible to extend `bank_count` to at least 14.
 Larger bank counts may work, but the counter display will be incorrect.

 $60000200: Bank 1.
 Each bank entry is 512 bytes.
 ```c